Donald V. RomanikPresident

 Nancy Grizzaffi has served as Executive Assistant to the President since 1993.
 Her primary responsibilities include meeting and events coordination and the President’s calendar and travel.
 She also supports the work of ECF’s Standing Committees and assists with general correspondence, including gift acknowledgments.
 Prior to joining ECF, Nancy worked as a registrar for a proprietary school.
 She holds a B.A. in Business Administration from Lehman College, Bronx, NY.

-Cathy serves as Communications Associate at ECF.
-She joined ECF’s Development Team in April 2018 as a Development Associate before moving into a broader role.
+Cathy currently serves both Communications and Development as the Assistant Director of Institutional Advancement since 2023.
+She previously served as Communications Associate at ECF.
+She originally joined ECF’s Development Team in April 2018 as a Development Associate before moving into a broader role.

 Cathy works on communication projects, Vital Practices and other creative and administrative aspects of the Communications area.
 She previously worked for The Mayor’s Alliance for NYC’s Animals, Hudson Guild, and New Visions for Public Schools.
 Cathy has a BA from Columbia University and an executive MPA from the Austin W. Marxe School of Public and International Affairs at Baruch College.